 A major goal of the program is to encourage students to use their own field research and hands-on experience in the Global South to reflect on the theories and ideas discussed in the classroom.
 Our program requires all students to conduct fieldwork and research on a particular aspect of the larger field of development studies during the summer months of the first year.
 This research, combined with the theoretical and methodological foundations built through course work and the student’s fieldwork experience, forms the basis for sustained reflection in the form of a Major Research Paper or a Thesis.
 Students are trained to develop a detailed research proposal for approval prior to departure to the field.
 Upon return from the field, they enroll in Critical Reflections on Field Work, a required core course that provides concrete opportunities for guidance and collective feedback as they prepare to analyze their data and to write their Major Research Papers or Theses.

 As a degree requirement, students are expected to undertake fieldwork for a period of three to four months during the summer semester of the first year.
-This can be fulfilled through an internship or volunteer position with a relevant organization (NGO, international development agency, civil society organization, government agency, university, etc.) concerned with issues close to the student’s research topic and preferably located in a country of the Global South.
-While students are encouraged to find a relevant organization/place to carry out their fieldwork activities on their own, all students will be required to receive formal approval in writing from the Graduate Program Director about their fieldwork plan.
+As part of their fieldwork experience, students also complete an internship or volunteer position with a relevant organization (NGO, international development agency, civil society organization, government agency, university, etc.) concerned with issues close to the student’s research topic.
+While students are encouraged to identify a relevant organization/place on their own, all students will be required to receive formal approval in writing from the Graduate Program Director about their fieldwork plan.
 If necessary, students will be assisted in choosing the location of their fieldwork by the Graduate Program Director.
-To earn their 3 fieldwork credits, students must submit a fieldwork report upon their return from the field and arrange for their host organization to send an evaluation report to the program.
+Students must submit a fieldwork report upon their return from the field and arrange for their host organization to send an evaluation report to the program.

 Please note: York University does not usually let students travel to countries with “Avoid travel” warnings as advised by Foreign Affairs Canada.
 To make the clearance of the ethics process easier, please try to avoid studying countries with this warning or be prepared to justify why you are travelling there.